 2. Keep in mind that online tutoring isn’t exactly the same as in-person tutoring

 - While face-to-face online tutoring can be made as close as possible to in-person tutoring, there are still issues that can occur while in-session.
 The most common one is audio lag time.
 Wait for your student to finish speaking before you say something.
-Sometimes it may feel like you are “stepping on each others’ toes” until you both get in sync in a conversational rhythm.
+Sometimes it may feel like you are “stepping on each other’s toes” until you both get in sync in a conversational rhythm.

 - Don’t panic if something is not working.
 Usually you just have to refresh your browser tab or exit and re-enter the online tutoring room.
+If you are unable to access the online room try opening the URL in an incognito window.

 3. Don’t forget your typical tutoring best practices

 - The best aspects of in-person tutoring translate very well to face-to-face online tutoring.
+These include:

-- Developing a rapport with your students
+- Developing a rapport with students

 - Building confidence